RV Water System Basics: Tanks, Pumps, and Keeping Everything Clean

 Black Water Tank

 This is the toilet waste tank.
-Yes, it’s exactly what you think.
-Don’t panic — dealing with it is way less terrible than it sounds.
+Yes, it's exactly what you think.
+Don't panic, dealing with it is way less terrible than it sounds.
 Modern RV sewer hose kits make dumping almost hands-free.
 The key is always dumping the black tank first, then the gray tank.
 The gray water flushes out the sewer hose and leaves it cleaner.

 Your Water Pump

-When you’re not connected to a campground’s water supply (city water hookup), your RV’s water pump pulls water from the fresh tank and pressurizes it so it flows through your faucets, shower, and toilet.
-The pump runs on 12V power from your house battery, so it works even when you’re boondocking.
+See on Amazon →When you're not connected to a campground's water supply (city water hookup), your RV's water pump pulls water from the fresh tank and pressurizes it so it flows through your faucets, shower, and toilet.
+The pump runs on 12V power from your house battery, so it works even when you're boondocking.

-You’ll hear it kick on every time you open a faucet — a rhythmic clicking or humming sound.
-That’s normal.
+You'll hear it kick on every time you open a faucet, a rhythmic clicking or humming sound.
+That's normal.
 If the pump runs constantly even when no faucets are open, you likely have a leak somewhere in the system.
 Turn the pump off, check all connections, and look for water drips under the van.

-City water mode: When you’re plugged into a campground’s water hookup, you bypass the pump entirely.
-The campground’s water pressure pushes water through your system directly.
-But here’s the catch — campground water pressure can be high enough to blow your lines.
+City water mode: When you're plugged into a campground's water hookup, you bypass the pump entirely.
+The campground's water pressure pushes water through your system directly.
+But here's the catch, campground water pressure can be high enough to blow your lines.
 Always use a water pressure regulator between the spigot and your RV.
 They cost $8–15 and save you from a very wet, very expensive disaster.

 The Water Heater

 Most RVs have a small water heater (6–10 gallons) that runs on propane, electricity, or both.
 It takes about 15–20 minutes to heat a full tank.
 That gives you enough hot water for one decent shower or a round of dishwashing.
-If two people want hot showers back to back, you’ll need to wait for the tank to reheat, or take the famous "RV shower" — wet down, water off, soap up, water on, rinse fast.
+If two people want hot showers back to back, you'll need to wait for the tank to reheat, or take the famous "RV shower", wet down, water off, soap up, water on, rinse fast.

 Before turning on your water heater, always make sure the tank is full of water.
 Firing a dry water heater can burn out the heating element (electric models) or damage the tank.
 Run a hot faucet until water flows steadily, then switch the heater on.